The In-Laws (1979 film): Reception

-On review aggregator Rotten Tomatoes, the film has an approval rating of 88% based on 24 reviews, with an average rating of 7.6/10.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 90% based on 29 reviews, with an average rating of 7.7/10.
+The consensus summarizes: "Fueled by inspired casting, The In-Laws is an odd couple comedy whose clever premise is ably supported by a very funny script."
 On Metacritic, the film received a score of 69 based on 10 reviews, indicating "generally favorable reviews".

 The New York Times film critic Janet Maslin wrote, "Andrew Bergman has written one of those rare comedy scripts that escalates steadily and hilariously, without faltering or even having to strain for an ending.
 As for Mr. Arkin and Mr. Falk, it is theirs, and not their children's, match that has been made in heaven.
 The teaming of their characters—milquetoast meets entrepreneur—is reminiscent of 'The Producers'".
 Dale Pollock of Variety stated, "With 'The In-Laws,' Warner Bros. should have a first certifiable comedy hit of the summer.
 The Arthur Hiller-William Sackheim production brims over with laughs, but brand of screenwriter Andrew Bergman's humor (previously seen in 'Blazing Saddles') may be too wacky for mainstream audiences."
 Gene Siskel of the Chicago Tribune gave the film 2.5 stars out of 4 and wrote, "In a way I feel guilty about knocking 'The In-Laws.'
 It's an original comedy in a summer movie season full of remakes, sequels, and imitative ripoffs.
 But if the script had given us more dinner party madness and less slapstick, I might have laughed along with everyone else."
 Kevin Thomas of the Los Angeles Times called it "one of the funniest comedies of the year.
 This hilarious film, directed by Arthur Hiller and written expressly for Falk and Arkin by Andrew Bergman, wastes not a second in getting laughs."
 Gary Arnold of The Washington Post dismissed the film as "a heavy-handed, smugly cynical farce."
 David Ansen wrote in Newsweek, "What makes 'The In-Laws' so engaging is not simply the escalating madness of Andrew Bergman's story (such whimsy could easily grow tiresome), but the deadpan counterpoint supplied by the two stars, who navigate their way through mounting disasters with an air of hilariously unjustified rationality.
 Bergman's script was tailor-made for Falk and Arkin, and they make the most of it."

-The CIA showed the film at the base theater at Camp Peary, its Virginia training facility for new recruits.
+The CIA showed the film at the base theater at Camp Peary, its Virginia training facility for recruits.